tgogos/CS_notes/edx course - LinuxFoundationX- LFS158x Introduction to Kubernetes/README.md

 **Volumes**

 In Kubernetes, a Volume is attached to a Pod and shared among the containers of that Pod.
 The Volume has the same life span as the Pod, and it outlives the containers of the Pod - this allows data to be preserved across container restarts.

+## Volume Types

+A directory which is mounted inside a Pod is backed by the underlying Volume Type.
+A Volume Type decides the properties of the directory, like size, content, etc. Some examples of Volume Types are:

+-   **emptyDir**\
+    An **empty** Volume is created for the Pod as soon as it is scheduled on the worker node.
+The Volume's life is tightly coupled with the Pod.
+If the Pod dies, the content of **emptyDir** is deleted forever.
+-   **hostPath**\
+    With the **hostPath** Volume Type, we can share a directory from the host to the Pod.
+If the Pod dies, the content of the Volume is still available on the host.
+-   **gcePersistentDisk**\
+    With the **gcePersistentDisk** Volume Type, we can mount a [Google Compute Engine (GCE) persistent disk](https://cloud.google.com/compute/docs/disks/) into a Pod.
+-   **awsElasticBlockStore**\
+    With the **awsElasticBlockStore** Volume Type, we can mount an [AWS EBS Volume](https://aws.amazon.com/ebs/) into a Pod.
+-   **nfs**\
+    With [nfs](https://en.wikipedia.org/wiki/Network_File_System), we can mount an NFS share into a Pod.
+-   **iscsi**\
+    With [iscsi](https://en.wikipedia.org/wiki/ISCSI), we can mount an iSCSI share into a Pod.
+-   **secret**\
+    With the **secret** Volume Type, we can pass sensitive information, such as passwords, to Pods.
+We will take a look at an example in a later chapter.
+-   **persistentVolumeClaim**\
+    We can attach a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to a Pod using a **persistentVolumeClaim**.
+We will cover this in our next section.

+You can learn more details about Volume Types in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/volumes/).